Radical 51: In simplified Chinese

 As a character (not a radical), 干 has risen to new importance, and even notoriety due to the 20th-century Chinese writing reform.
 In simplified Chinese, 干 takes the place of a number of other characters with the phonetic value gān or gàn, e.g. of 乾 "dry" or 幹 "trunk, body", so that 干 may today take a wide variety of meanings.

-The high frequency and polysemy of the character poses a serious problem for Chinese translation software.
+The high frequency and polysemy of the character pose a serious problem for Chinese translation software.
 The word 幹 gàn "tree trunk; to do" (rarely also "human body"), rendered as 干 in simplified Chinese, acquired the meaning of "to fuck" in Chinese slang.

 Notoriously, the 2002 edition of the widespread Jinshan Ciba Chinese-to-English dictionary for the Jinshan Kuaiyi translation software rendered every occurrence of 干 as "fuck", resulting in a large number of signs with irritating English translations throughout China, often mistranslating 乾 gān "dried" as in 干果 "dried fruit" in supermarkets as "fuck the fruits" or similar.